sequelize/umzug/README.md

 }
 ```

-Under the hood, [verror](https://npmjs.com/package/verror) is being used to wrap errors.
+Under the hood, [verror](https://npmjs.com/package/verror) is used to wrap errors.

 ### CLI